Transfer Degree

 5

 Applies principles of science to study of abnormal behavior.
 Develop broad understanding of origin, characteristics, and classification of mental disorders from perspectives of psychological theory and research.
 Introduction to applied areas of diagnosis and assessment incorporated.
 This class may include students from multiple sections.
-(Elective)
+(Social Sciences, Elective)

 Credits: 5